Tau-hub/TauvKrakenbot/README.md

 # Disclaimer

-This bot is only for use with Kraken and it has been done for a student project.
+This bot is only for use with Kraken.

 Everything in this bot has been done from scratch and do not need any third party program.